Vyral/mike-wall-recruiting/_posts/2018-11-09-orlando-floridas-top-agent-shares-why-he-moved-to-exp---carlos-german.md

 ​Let's get started.

 It's go time, I'm back with another episode of The Agent Revolution podcast another week and another great guest.
 Today I'm chatting with Mr. Carlos German one of the top agents in Orlando Florida.
-Mr. Disneyworld himself as always I'm your host proudly EXP mega agent and team leader Mike Wall.
+Mr. Disneyworld himself as always I'm your host proud EXP mega agent and team leader Mike Wall.
 Carlos is going to let us look behind the curtain of his recent EXP transition.
-We're going to talk about how he closed the doors on his brokerage to join the EXP and how he got fired from his team.
+We're going to talk about how he closed the doors on his brokerage to join EXP and how he got fired from his team.
 So let's get started.

 Hey ​Carlos.
 Welcome to the show I'm so excited to be here with you brother.
 Listen we are on this journey to EXP together and it's really exciting for me to have you on the show today.
 We don't know each other really well.